PureMVC/puremvc-csharp-multicore-framework/README.md

 * Microsoft  Windows CE 5.0

 ## License
-* PureMVC C# MultiCore Framework (Ported) - Copyright © 2012 Tang Khai Phuong
+* PureMVC C# MultiCore Framework (Ported) / Legacy - Copyright © 2012 Tang Khai Phuong
-* PureMVC - Copyright © 2007-2012 Futurescale, Inc.
+* PureMVC - Copyright © 2007-2017 Futurescale, Inc.
 * All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: